-Error Code Description Here's what to do: 162 Configuration Error Configuration Change Has Occurred If you are using Rapid Resume , and if you have not installed or removed hardware , see the HelpWare book for information on obtaining service.
+Error Code Description Here's what to do: 162 Configuration Error If you are using Rapid Resume, and if you have not installed or removed Configuration Change Has Occurred hardware , see the HelpWare book for information on obtaining service.
 Any work that you did not save before the computer was turned off cannot be retrieved.
-If you are using Rapid Resume , and if you have installed or removed hardware , follow these steps: Press the system on/off button to turn off the computer.
+If you are using Rapid Resume , and if you have installed or removed hardware , follow these steps: 1.
+Press the system on/off button to turn off the computer.
 2. Return the computer to its previous hardware configuration.
 3. Turn on the computer.
 4. If the error does not reoccur, save any work you want to keep.
 5. Use the Setup Utility to verify that the On/Off Button Mode option is set to Power Off.
 For information about this Setup Utility option, see "Rapid Resume advanced options" on page 43.
 6. After you have saved your Setup Utility changes, wait until the Windows 95 desktop is displayed.
 Then use the system on/off button to turn off the computer again.
 7. Try updating your computer's hardware again.
 If you are working with the hardware in your tower, make sure you follow the instructions in "Chapter 7: Working with adapter cards and drives" on page 77.
 If you are working with the components on your system board, make sure you follow the instructions in "Chapter 6: Working with system board components" on page 63.
 8. If the error occurs again, see the HelpWare book for information on obtaining service.
 (Steps continued on the next page.)

-- 1. An X shown as part of the error code in this table represents any number between 0 and 9. - 2.
-If any of these problems continue after taking the actions listed, see your online Aptiva Helper for information on running diagnostics.
-If you need service, see the HelpWare book.
+1. An X shown as part of the error code in this table represents any number between 0 and 9.

 Error Code Description Here's what to do: 162 (cont) If you are not using Rapid Resume, follow these steps: Press Enter while the error message is displayed.
 This starts the Setup Utility.
 Look through the Setup Utility and verify that the options with ▶ next to them were supposed to change.
 3. If the settings are correct, save the settings when you exit the Setup Utility.
-4. If options changed that were not supposed to change, see the HelpWare book for information on obtaining service.
+If options changed that were not supposed to change, see the HelpWare book for information on obtaining service.
 For more information on using the Setup Utility, see "Using the Setup Utility" on page 31.
 163 151 Date and Time Incorrect The clock module on the system board may not be set correctly.
 To set the correct date and time, press Enter while the error message is displayed.
 This starts the Setup Utility.
 For instructions on using the Setup Utility to set the date and time, see "Setting the date and time" on page 49.
 You may need to replace the system battery.
 For these instructions, see "Replacing the system battery" on page 74.

-- 1. An X shown as part of the error code in this table represents any number between 0 and 9. - 2.
+Notes: 1.
+An X shown as part of the error code in this table represents any number between 0 and 9.
 If any of these problems continue after taking the actions listed, see your online Aptiva Helper for information on running diagnostics.
 If you need service, see the HelpWare book.